 Pet shops and supermarkets are full of doggy presents at this time of year.
 You can get squeaky toys shaped like little animals and outdoor toys to play with, providing hours of fun.
 You can even get “luxury” Christmas stockings just like the kids get, only with tasty doggy treats inside instead of chocolate.
 The choices are vast, but what about something unusual instead of the standard kind of thing?

-Oh the weather outside is frightful
+Oh, the weather outside is frightful.

 Just as popular as they are for humans, doggy pamper vouchers will enable you to gift fellow dog lovers with a festive groom or New look for the New Year.
-Add this to a regular vet check and your dog will be happy and healthy into the New Year and beyond.
+Add this to a regular vet check, and your dog will be happy and healthy into the New Year and beyond.

 One thing you mustn’t forget this Christmas is to treat your dog to an extra walk here and there.
-It’s a well-known fact that central heating and too much food over too little exercise can leave us feeling sluggish, and our furry friends feel exactly the same way.
+It’s well-known that central heating and too much food over too little exercise can leave us feeling sluggish, and our furry friends feel the same way.
 So get those warm winter woollies on, and make sure that you don’t forget to get out there and have some fun outside with your dog.

-If you like this article then please take a moment to visit one of the recommended posts below
+If you like this article, then please take a moment to visit one of the recommended posts below.